 2. Consider Your Approach

-- If you’re already Facebook friends with her: Consider asking her out via another method instead of Facebook.
+If you’re already Facebook friends with her: Consider asking her out via another method other than Facebook.
 If you’re too nervous to do this, send her a message letting her know that there’s an event going on this weekend and you thought she might like to go.
-Don’t make it into a “date” and don’t put any pressure on the situation.
-Ideally, you should gather some friends together to go so it’s a group of friends, not a date.
+Don’t turn it into a “date” and don’t put any pressure on the situation.
+Ideally, you should gather some friends together to go so it’s a group of friends hanging out rather than a date.

 Nearly every situation will fall into one of these three scenarios.
-To ask a girl out on Facebook, you must be friends with her so she sees your messages.
+To ask a girl out on Facebook, you must have some kind of friend connection with her so she sees your messages.
 If you haven’t sent her a friend request yet, it all falls on whether she accepts it or not.

-If you have mutual friends, start by mentioning who you both know:
+If you have mutual friends, start by mentioning who you both know, like this: